liferay-search/liferay-docs/en/developer/reference/articles/02-tooling/blade-cli/05-generating-project-samples-with-blade-cli.markdown

 Liferay provides many useful
-[sample projects](https://github.com/liferay/liferay-blade-samples) for those interested in learning best practices for @product@ projects.
+[sample projects](https://github.com/liferay/liferay-blade-samples) for those interested in learning best practices for @sharepoint@ projects.
 You can learn more about these samples by visiting
 [Sample Projects](/docs/7-2/reference/-/knowledge_base/r/sample-projects).